luminovang/documentation/configs/template.md

-# Template and View Rendering Configurations
+# Configurations for Application Template Rendering and Handling Mode

 ***